Isaac-DeFrain/mina-utils/scripts/README.md

 You must have a PostgreSQL db `archive` and a server listening on port `5432`

-Start a mina archive node instance and connect to the `archive` db with `--server-port 3086`
+Start a mina archive node instance with `postgres` user and connect to the `archive` db with `--server-port 3086`

 ```sh
 sh ./mina_archive_run.sh